Beliavsky/Fortran-code-on-GitHub/README.md

 [signedMCRT](https://github.com/lewisfish/signedMCRT): use of signed distance fields in Monte Carlo Radiative Transfer, by Lewis McMillan.
 This allows modelling of smooth surfaces without the need to use triangle or similar meshes.

+[SIMulated PHONon topologY (simphony)](https://github.com/fballestermacia/simphony): adapts the Wannier orbital formalism to the calculation of topological propperties of phonon systems, with emphasis on polar materials, i.e., in the case of Longitudinal Optical-Transverse Optical (LO-TO) splitting, by Francesc Ballester

 [SNAP](https://github.com/lanl/SNAP): proxy application to model the performance of a modern discrete ordinates neutral particle transport application, from LANL

 [Solid state Task Constructor (SsTC)](https://github.com/irukoa/SsTC): high-perfomance computing oriented library to create integration and sampling tasks in the BZ of a crystal for k-dependent functions, by Álvaro R. Puente-Uriona.
 [SsTC_driver](https://github.com/irukoa/SsTC_driver) is a backend for SsTC.